kannanjayachandran/Full-Stack-Development/.github/ISSUE_TEMPLATE/CONTRIBUTING.md

+# Contribution Guidelines

-### If you find any mistakes or have suggestions for improvements, please feel free to open an issue or a pull request.
+If you find any mistakes or have suggestions for improvements, please feel free to open an issue or a pull request.